sparsh2706/office-work-log-tracker-iOS/README.md

 A private, automated system to track office attendance milestones (e.g., 40% or 60% targets) using **iOS Shortcuts** and **Google Sheets**.

+The setup takes 5-10 minutes and you're done for life :)

 **Tl;dr**
 Only Works for iOS as of now.
 You just have to say "Hey Siri, Log attendance" and it will give 4 options - Office, Remote, Leave or Check State (Check the percentage of your attendance if it is above 12 week window or Quaterly window both).
 Just follow the Steps below